lijyze/obsidian-state-switcher/README.md

 ## Usage

 - First config your custom setting in setting tab.
+- In edit mode
-- In edit mode, select `State Switcher: Switch state` in command palette.
-You can give this command a hotkey in hotkey setting tab.
+  - select `State Switcher: Value update` in command palette to update `key-value` field.
+  - select `State Switcher: Array insert` or `State Switcher: Array remove` to insert item to `key-array` field or remove item from `key-array` field.
 - Select field name and field value in order.

 ## Notice